brunobord/omgircd/README.md

 Usage
 -----

+Before running this program, you may want to create a `config.py` file which will contain your configuration variables.
+Copy the `config.sample.py` file to create your own custom configuration.

 Omgircd is still in development and therefore does not have a complete launch script.
 The simplest way to launch Omgircd for now is to simply run `ircd.py`